The temple of the Olympian Zeus is an impressive temple built for the head of the Olympian gods. It is located near the old Olympic stadium.

-The start of the building was in the 6th century BC, but finished in the 2nd century AD.
-Originally the temple had 104 colossal columns from which there are just 16 left.
+The start of the building was in the 6th century BC but finished in the 2nd century AD.
+Originally the temple had 104 colossal columns from which are just 16 left.
 After the Barbarian invasion only 100 years later, the temple was plundered and many parts were used, like most ancient sites, for other construction purposes.
 Still, the structure is very impressive.

 Check out our other blogs about Athens here